turingschool/backend-curriculum-site/module4/lessons/organize_an_express_app.md

 By the end of this lesson, you will:

-*   Understand how to make code organization decisions in an unopinionated framework.
+*   Understand how to make code organization decisions in an un-opinionated framework.

 ## Slides